mucahitnezir/codeigniter3x-migration/README.md

 ```
 php index.php migration generate <fileName>
 ```
+This command creates a migration file in **application/migrations** folder.

 ### b.
 Migrate all migration file
 If you want to migrate all migrations file, you have to use followed command in terminal at root directory.